Audience: You are expected to have successfully

 macro-strings are taken literally.

-The state symbol in a code_chunk
+The state symbol in a code_chunk is useful because it is uniquely

 expanded.
 So the first time some expansion occurs,